Home Collections List of Top Banking Mutual Funds in India for 2026

 • Open a Demat Account: Visit a mutual fund platform and log in to your existing demat account.
 You can also open a demat account on smallcase

 • Use Financial Tools for Fund Analysis: Identify top banking funds India using tools like the Tickertape Mutual Fund Screener.
-With over 50 pre-loaded filters, it helps you create a comprehensive list of private sector mutual funds in India by providing insights into the fund’s performance.
+With over 50 pre-loaded filters, it helps you create a comprehensive list of banking sector equity funds in India by providing insights into the fund’s performance.

 • Choose Your Investment Method: Once you’ve selected and made a list of the best banking sector mutual funds in India, access your account and navigate to the ‘Mutual Funds’ section.
 Decide whether to invest through a Systematic Investment Plan (SIP) or make a one-time lump-sum investment.